reflectoring/reflectoring.github.io/content/blog/2023/2024-01-02-kotlin-design-patterns.md

 In this example, we have a `Product` interface representing the product to be created.
 We have two concrete product classes, `ConcreteProductA` and `ConcreteProductB`, which implement the Product interface.
 We also have a `ProductFactory` interface with a method `createProduct()` and two concrete factory classes, `ConcreteFactoryA` and `ConcreteFactoryB` which implement this interface and return instances of the respective concrete products.

-## Abstract Factory pattern
+## Abstract Factory Pattern

-The abstract design pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+The abstract factory design pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 This pattern is often used when a system needs to be independent of how its objects are created, composed, represented and the client code should work with multiple families of objects.In Kotlin, you can implement the abstract design pattern using interfaces, abstract classes, and concrete classes.

 Let's look at a simple example to illustrate the abstract design pattern: